greatspn/SOURCES/README.md

 We offer a pre-installed VirtualBox machine image, based on Fedora Core, that ships with the GreatSPN framework already installed, with all the rewuired dependencies.
-This is the easiest way of getting GreatSPN, since you just have to download the image.
+This is the easiest way to get GreatSPN, since you just have to download the image.
 The VirtualBox image can be downloaded from this [repository](www.di.unito.it/~greatspn/VBox/).
-In case you need it, the root password of the VirtualBox image is: fedora
+In case you need it, the root password of the VirtualBox image is: `fedora`

 Sometimes the virtual box machine will require the re-installation of the so-called "Guest Additions", which allows to share directories with the host pc.